transloadit/uppy/website/src/docs/contributing.md

 npm install
 ```

-Our website’s examples section is also our playground, please read [Local Previews](#Local-Previews) section to get up and running.
+Our website’s examples section is also our playground, please read the [Local Previews](#Local-Previews) section to get up and running.

 ## Tests